How to open a bank account in India from the US

 Open an account from a provider like Wise from the US, using your regular proof of ID documents and US proof of address, to get an INR account almost instantly and without even leaving home.

-How to open a bank account in India
+How to open an Indian bank account as a foreigner

-If you’re eligible to open an account with a traditional Indian bank you’ll be able to do so in a branch or – sometimes – online.
+As we’ve seen, the rules about opening an Indian bank account largely depend on your residency status and whether or not you hold NRI, PIO or OCI status.
+If you’re eligible to open an account with an Indian bank, based on your status or residency, you’ll be able to do so in a branch or – sometimes – online.

 You may also be able to start your application online and then complete it by visiting a branch or talking to a member of service staff on the phone.